jupyter/telemetry/JEP.md

 ## Proposed Enhancement

 The enhancement spans two categories - general concepts applicable across all Jupyter components, and the implementation for each concept for each Jupyter component.
+This proposal covers the components required to publish and consume discrete events from the various components of the Jupyter ecosystem.

 **General concepts:**